Hackingzone/airgeddon/README.md

 You can take the strings to translate from the code.
 All the stuff to translate is in "language_strings" function.
 Ask by mail if you have any doubt.
 You'll be informed about you how to proceed, you can be added as a collaborator on the project.

 *For collaborating developers:*<br/>
 Debug mode was implemented for faster development skipping intro and initial checks.
-Use it setting var *"debug_mode"* to 1<br/>
+Use it setting var *"debug_mode"* to 1 or to 2 for extra-verbosity<br/>
 Please, respect the tab indentation, code style and the UTF-8 files format only using at the end of the lines LF (not CRLF).<br/>
 Direct push on master is not allowed, and pull requests require revision and approvement.<br/>
 airgeddon code is 100% clean of warnings.
 Use [Shellcheck](https://github.com/koalaman/shellcheck) to search for errors and warnings on code. <- Thanks xtonousou for the tip :wink: